 5 Ways to Differentiate ARFID from Picky Eating

-1. THEY EXPERIENCED FOOD RELATED TRAUMA
+1. THEY have EXPERIENCED FOOD RELATED TRAUMA

 Oftentimes, a past traumatic experience with a food will impact the child's response to eating that same food, or others like it, in the future.
 For example, a child may choke on an orange, and then avoid eating all orange foods.
 Children with food related trauma may gag or vomit when exposed to certain foods as a reaction to their past negative experience.